Albert Heijn: History

 The chain was founded on 27 May 1887, when Albert Heijn bought a grocery store from his father Jan Heijn in Oostzaan.
 In the following years, Heijn opened other locations in several cities and in 1899, he opened a central warehouse in Zaandam.

 From 1895, Heijn started roasting his own brand of coffee in a laundry room in his Oostzaan location and in 1910, several other self-produced items were added, including confectionery, cakes and pastry.
 Until 1913, these products were produced in an old town house in Zaandam, but the company built a professional factory on this spot in 1913.

-In 1920, all enterprises were combined in the Maatschappij tot Exploitatie der Fabrieken en Handelszaken.
-Anton Jurgens, one of the founders of Unilever, took a 50% share within the new company.
-These shares were bought back by the family Heijn in 1927.
+In 1920, all enterprises were combined in the Maatschappij tot Exploitatie der Fabrieken en Handelszaken (Lit.
+"Society for the Exploitation of Factories and Businesses").
+Anton Jurgens, one of the founders of Unilever, took a 50% share in the new company.
+These shares were bought back by the Heijn family in 1927.
 On 29 April 1920, Albert Heijn transferred control of the company to his sons Gerrit Heijn and Jan Heijn, and his son-in-law Johan Hille.
 Albert Heijn stayed on as president of the board.

 Albert Heijn Sr. benefited from the industrialization that brought prosperity through fixed wages for factory workers and a new group of rich people.
 Eating habits changed: less in quantity but more and other types of items.
 Due to the rise of manufacturers and prepackaged items, indigenous and exclusive products came within reach.

 The chain went public in 1948, and underwent two major changes in the 1950s.
 The first change was in 1952, with the introduction of their first self-service store and the second change was in 1955, with the opening of their first supermarket.